-Gray is a timeless color for a bathroom design that many people consider easy to match with their overall home aesthetic.
-Gray bathrooms tend to have a modern and sophisticated feel that can be easily styled with accessories, especially white, black and metals.
+Gray is a timeless color for a bathroom design that many consider easy to match with their home aesthetic.
+Gray bathrooms tend to have a modern and sophisticated feel that you can easily style with accessories, especially white, black, and metal.

-I am Jorge Fontan, an architect in New York City and owner of Fontan Architecture.
-In this post I am going to look at a few gray bathrooms from some of our recent projects discussing materials, accessories, tips, and overall gray bathroom design ideas.
+At Fontan Architecture, an NYC-based architecture firm we work on various project types including residential interiors.
+In this post, we will look at a few gray bathrooms from some of our projects discussing materials, accessories, tips, and overall gray bathroom design ideas.

-For quite a while now there has been a growing trend to use man made materials in home design over natural materials.
-This is due to the fact that natural materials such as marble are more expensive and also porous, which means they absorb and tend to discolor over time.
-Porcelain has become a very popular bathroom material as it will typically be more affordable than marble and is also nonabsorbent.
+For quite a while now, there has been a growing trend to use manufactured materials in home design over natural materials.
+Natural materials such as marble are more expensive and porous, so they absorb and tend to discolor over time.
+Porcelain has become a popular bathroom material as it is typically more affordable than marble and is non-absorbent.
 I have another post you can look at if you want to read more about Why Porcelain is Good For a Bathroom.

 Bathroom with gray porcelain tile walls and floor (Loft Apartment in Chelsea, Manhattan, NYC)

-A gray bathroom has the potential to be flat and one dimensional.
-Adding tiles with texture can add a great level of depth and detail making the bathroom more dynamic and interesting.
+A gray bathroom has the potential to be flat and one-dimensional.
+Adding tiles with texture can add significant depth and detail, making the bathroom more dynamic and exciting.

-I always advise my clients to visit showrooms or at least order samples of tiles before selecting them.
-This is important for many reasons such as seeing the color in person versus just in a picture lets you really understand what you are getting.
-Also, then you can put samples together of all the different bathroom materials and see how they work in unison.
-I realize based on your location you may not have many options of where to go look at materials.
-I am an architect in New York City and I have a dozen bathroom showrooms within a few blocks walk from my office, so I have it easy.
+I always advise my clients to visit showrooms or order tile samples before selecting them.
+Experiencing the material before you purchase it is important for many reasons.
+Feeling the texture and seeing the color in person versus just in a picture lets you understand what you are getting.
+Also, you can combine samples of all the different bathroom materials and see how they work.
+Based on your location, you may not have many options for where to look at materials.
+I am an architect in New York City, and I have a dozen bathroom showrooms within a few blocks walk from my office, so I have it easy.

-In the bathroom below we used a few different types of gray tiles but none of them felt flat.
-Although the tile on the right side wall is smooth to the touch it has a sense of texture in the pattern of the porcelain.
+We used a few different types of gray tiles in the bathroom below.
+Although the tile on the right side wall is smooth to the touch, it has a sense of texture in the porcelain pattern.
 The tile on the left is a 3D accent which I will discuss later in this post.
-You can see how the detail in the tiles adds a bit of action to the walls creating a more interesting surface.
-If that is what you are looking for.
+You can see how the detail in the tiles adds a bit of action to the walls creating a more dynamic surface.

 Texture Porcelain Tile Bathroom (Chelsea, Manhattan, NYC)